-The Freestrider starts a bit higher with the most popular model – the FS7i coming around $1999 with Free Shipping here and ranging up to $2999 for the FS9i model.
+The Nordictrack Freestrider runs a bit higher with the first model starting around $1699 with Free Shipping here and ranging up to $2699 for the luxury FS9i model.

 The type of motion on these two machines is very different.
 The Freestride Trainer technically gives you a lot more options.
 You get up to a 38 inch variable stride, which is amazing.

 You can choose your own stride within these parameters and do short, stair-stepping strides, longer jogging strides or even longer hurdling strides.

 You can also pedal forward or back.
 This gives you a lot of motion options to choose from.
 It also guarantees that your body never gets used to one set motion (and decreases your calories burned as it grows more efficient).

 So in theory you can burn more calories on a Freestride Trainer because you’re always changing up your motion.

 However the Cardio HIIT Trainer is no slouch either.